The Language Barrier in Hong Kong

 Weather & Climate

-Don’t think about leaving your umbrella back in the UK as heavy rain is something you will get used to living in Hong Kong.
-Hong Kong belongs to the subtropical monsoon climate, making it significantly hotter all year round than here in the UK.
-Heavy rain and even thunderstorms are also common in Hong Kong, especially in the summer (May to Mid-September).
+Don’t think about leaving your umbrella back in the UK as heavy rain is something you will have to get used to living in Hong Kong.
+The region belongs to the subtropical monsoon climate, making it warmer than the UK all year round.
+The warmest months are usually July and August, when there is an average high temperature of 31°C, and the coolest months are January and February, when the average low temperature is 14°C. Heavy rain and even thunderstorms are also common in Hong Kong, especially in the summer (May to Mid-September).

 The typhoon season lasts between April and October.
 Flooding and landslides are a high risk in Hong Kong, especially during these seasons.
-So make sure you’re prepared and do research into the local region before committing to a life in Hong Kong.
+So make sure you’re prepared and do research into the local region.

 British Embassy in Hong Kong